benmarwick/ctv-archaeology/Archaeology.md

 ### Survey, Excavation, and Stratigraphic Analysis

-- `r pkg("archeoViz")` is a packaged R Shiny application for the 2D and 3D visualization, exploration, and web communication of spatial data from archaeological excavations.
+- `r pkg("archeoViz")` and `r pkg("SEAHORS")` provide packaged R [Shiny](https://shiny.posit.co/) applications for the 2D and 3D visualization, exploration, and web communication of spatial data from archaeological excavations.
 - `r pkg("archeofrag")` for refitting and stratigraphic analysis in archaeology (`r pkg("archeofrag.gui")` provides a graphical user interface that implements and complements some features of the `archeofrag` package).
 - `r pkg("recexcavAAR")` for 3D reconstruction and analysis of excavations, provides methods to reconstruct natural and artificial surfaces based on field measurements.
 This allows to spatially contextualize documented subunits and features.